Citizen Suit Against Formosa Goes to Trial on March 25

 VICTORIA, Texas – A lawsuit filed by Texas residents against Formosa Plastics for dumping up to millions of pounds of plastic pellets into the state’s Lavaca Bay and nearby waterways will go to trial on March 25.
 The plaintiffs are seeking as much as $184 million in penalties – the maximum amount permitted under the federal Clean Water Act.

-“Formosa has dumped billions and billions of plastic pellets into the water,” said Diane Wilson, a former shrimper who is represented in the suit by Texas RioGrande Legal Aid (TRLA).
+“Formosa has been dumping plastic into the water for years,” said Diane Wilson, a former shrimper who is represented in the suit by Texas RioGrande Legal Aid (TRLA).
 “This garbage threatens fish, birds, endangered species, and the people who rely on the natural environment here.”
 The plaintiffs’ evidence is summed up in the Plaintiff’s Proposed Findings of Fact.)

 The trial starts at 8:30 am on March 25 in the U.S. District Court for the Southern District of Texas Victoria Division (312 S. Main St., Victoria 77901 (361) 788-5000).